• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-Lightly sweetened, maple oat sourdough sandwich bread features whole rolled oats and whole wheat flour.
+Lightly sweetened, my overnight maple oat sourdough sandwich bread features whole rolled oats and whole wheat flour.
 It has a soft tender crumb and earthy flavor, ideal for sammies and toast!
 Use a fluffy, doubled in size Sourdough Bread Starter for the best crumb.
-This recipe is vegetarian and vegan friendly.

 Maple Oat Sourdough Sandwich Bread on a board.